 This may sound obvious – but this is a super important job that needs doing correctly.
 Because so much can go wrong, and so much damage can be caused if you don’t have someone who knows exactly what they’re doing.
-In the ground under your property, there could be electrical wires, plumbing and sewers, and you don’t want these to be dug through and damaged.
+Hiring an expert like Orange County Tree Service is your best bet.
+In the ground under your property, there could be electrical wires, plumbing, and sewers, and you don’t want these to be dug through and damaged.
 Sometimes plant equipment can be pretty heavy, and could break pipes underground, especially if the pipes are weak.
 You don’t want a tree falling incorrectly on your house, a neighbour’s house, a car, or electrical lines, so an expert can prevent this, and they have insurance in the event of an accident.
+This is exactly why you need Charlottesville tree removal service!
 You can enquire about the company’s qualifications/training – does anyone there have an arboriculture qualification?
 Does the company belong to any professional trade associations?
 You can request to see a copy of their insurance cover so that you know if anything is damaged, it is covered.
 The company should be able to advise you whether you’ll need a permit to remove the tree.

 - Check out their Ratings and Reviews

 It’s too late after a bad experience, looking at reviews then, to find others have had a poor experience and have been ripped off, or had their properties damaged.
 So, do your research before and ensure that the company you’re interested in has lots of good real reviews.
 Look at the site and ensure there is an option for customers to leave their feedback and that it’s not just ‘stock’ quotes on a website.
 If you can get any word-of-mouth recommendations from friends or family members who have had their tree removal services, this gives a good indication of how good they really are, so do ask about at work and on social media for recommended tree removal experts.